PiereHuangs5176332/1701QCA-Assessment1/replicationproject/replication.md

 ## Replication project choice ##
-The project i have chosen to replicate is the Banana Keyboard
+The project I have chosen to replicate is the Banana Keyboard

 ## Related projects ##